Tricuspid atresia

 What is Tricuspid atresia?

-Tricuspid atresia is (TA) a rare congenital heart malformation characterized by the congenital agenesis of tricuspid valve leading to severe hypoplasia of right ventricle (functionally univentricular).
-TA is associated with normally related or transposed great vessels (TGV, see this term), an obligatory interatrial connection that is crucial for survival (patent foramen ovale or atrial septal defect, osteum secondum type), ventricular septal defect (in 90% cases), pulmonary outflow obstruction - pulmonary atresia, stenosis or hypoplasia (usually in TA with normally related vessels but also in TGV), aortic coarctation and/or aortic arch interruption (usually in TA with TGV)(see these terms).
+A rare congenital heart malformation characterized by absence of the tricuspid valuvar annulus (absent right atrioventricular connection/junction) or an imperforate tricuspid valve leading to severe hypoplasia of right ventricle (functionally univentricular heart).
+The malformation is associated with normally related great arteries (70 to 80% of cases) or transposed great vessels, an obligatory interatrial connection that is crucial for survival (patent oval foramen or atrial septal defect ostium secundum type), ventricular septal defect (VSD), pulmonary outflow obstruction (pulmonary atresia, stenosis or hypoplasia), aortic coarctation and/or aortic arch interruption.

 Inheritance type